Sbrunoberenguel/OmniSCV/README.md

  The first one to appear is Acquisition.
 This function makes an image acquisition from the virtual environment for the composition of central projection images. <\p>
  The second option is Composition.
 Here we can choose which kind of image we want to compose.
 It's divided between central and non-central projection systems.
 For the central projection systems we need to build the cube-maps (made with the acquisition).
 For the non-central systems, since acquisition and composition are mixed, you can do the composition directly, without previous acquisition. <\p>
  Next comes Scenario.
 It will give the name of the scenario to the composed images.
 Usefull for large data-sets with different scenarios. <\p>
  And last but not least, Functions.
-It under development, stil have some bugs.
-However, we can obtain ground truth information of the layout of the scene extracting the layout of the environment (removes the objects of the scene and makes a cube-map).
-Besides, we can create trajectories, compound videos from frames and make reconstructions of the scene via point cloud from the omnidirectional images builded.
+It's under development, stil have some bugs.
+However, we can obtain ground truth information of the layout of the scene extracting the layout of the environment.

 ```bash
 	$ python simulator.py